SrijanSriv211/AOs/README.md

 - Visual Studio Code (or any other IDE)

 ## How To Use
-- Extract both Sysfail.zip and build.rar files.
+- Extract both Sysfail.zip files.
-- Open build\AOs folder and start AOs.exe
+- Open AOs folder and start AOs.exe